raipc/atsd-api-python/README.md

 Versioning enables keeping track of value changes.
 See [Versioning Documentation](https://axibase.com/docs/atsd/versioning/) for more information.

-Enable versioning for specific metrics and add optional versioning fields to Samples using the `version` argument.
+Enable versioning for specific metrics and add optional versioning fields to samples which contain the `version` argument.

 ```python
 from datetime import datetime